tsing1129/YY/README.md

 1. **Behavioral cues of ethics**

   Can the (un)ethical behavior of people around you induce you to act in the same way?
-  This topic comprises several studies which relates to **literature review, field experiment and survey**.

 2. **Unpaid working overtime and job pressure**